-Meetings are conducted twice a week, formally and informally.
-Chairperson and secretary are changed in turn.
-Tasks are distributed after the meeting, and minutes are in appendix X.

 1.3 Agile Methodology with Requirements Documentation

 The team decided to apply the agile methodology for the development of software.
-However, in the beginning, the team has made detailed requirements documentation to clarify all the basic requirements from stakeholders.
-The requirements documentation also functions as a checklist with our supervisor.
+However, the team has made a detailed requirements documentation in a conventional way to clarify basic requirements from stakeholders in the beginning.
+It also functions as a checklist with our supervisor.

-During the development, the team wrote user stories to specify features that needed to be built.
-With those user stories, the team discussed features to achieve in each week’s informal meeting and develop the features during the week’s sprint.
-In the formal meeting of the week, we confirmed that week’s achievements with the supervisor.
-In this case, the level of customer engagement was high, and any unsatisfied things could be fixed very soon.
+During the development, the team wrote user stories to specify features needed to be built.
+Based on those user stories, the team discussed features to achieve in each week’s informal meeting and develop the features during the week’s sprint.
+In every week’s formal meeting, we confirmed the week’s achievements with the supervisor.
+In this case, the level of customer engagement was high, and any things that go to a wrong direction could be fixed quickly.

-The team also utilises stand-up, which is a short meeting of about 5 minutes held every day except those days with meetings.
-Stand-up allows everyone to report daily progress and problems encountered, which helps the team clear tasks in time and handle issues and problems in time.
+The team also utilised stand-up meeting, which is a short meeting of about 5 minutes held every day except those days with meetings.
+Stand-up meetings ask everyone to report their daily progress and problems encountered, which helps the team finish tasks and handle issues and problems in time.

-Peer programming was applied strictly during the spring festival.
-Each task was assigned to two of the technical team members.
-One would be responsible for the coding, and the other will take care of monitoring and checking whether there was anything wrong with commenting, naming, etc. Peer programming improves code quality considerably and increases efficiency by exchanging ideas between peers.

 2 Reflection

-The team learned experience from the project.
-This section will share some of the reflective remarks from this project and future expectations on it.
+The team gained valuable experience from the project.
+This section will share some of the reflective remarks and future expectations.

-2.1 Requirements Engineering
+2.1 Requirements Engineering – strong & weak

-In order to build software from scratch, requirements engineering is the most fundamental thing but also most important.
-The team finds requirements engineering is a relatively prosperous part of the project.
+In order to build software from scratch, requirements engineering is considered as the most fundamental and important thing.
+The team found requirements engineering was a relatively prosperous part of the project.
 Team 10 learned how to perform a survey, focus group and interview through this process.
 Survey gave us an overall user preference for the software, while the focus group allows users to share more specific ideas about the software.
 Survey and focus group helped the team decide the software's platform and style and come up with practical and innovational features.
-The Focus group even aspired us to design a tutorial section for newcomers to programming.
-The interview collected opinions from a lecturer, and the interviewee helped us spread the survey widely to conclude more general ideas.
+The focus group even aspired us to design a tutorial section for newcomers to programming.
+The interview collected opinions from a lecturer who teaches algorithm courses, and he helped us spread the survey to many our stakeholders so the survey result became more convincing.

-As for the weakness in requirements engineering, the questionnaire contains some questions which may not be that useful in the software design, such as "Through what you learn algorithms?"
-Since 207 students have involved in the survey, more focused questions may help more.
+As for the the team’s shortcoming in requirements engineering, the questionnaire contains some questions which may not be that useful in the software design, such as "Through what you learn algorithms?".
+Since 207 students have been involved in the survey, more focused questions may help more.

-2.2 Technical Research
+2.2 Technical Research – weak but learned a lesson